 - For instance, M. Rossi's cars are [almost] always red, as close to Rossa Corsa as possible.

 - Cool Cars: Hundreds of them!
 And that's before you start loading them with performance upgrades and light body kits.

 - Cross Over: Forza Motorsport 4 features the Top Gear (UK) test track, and Jeremy Clarkson will provide commentary on dozens of cars in the Autovista mode.
 Most of the Reasonably Priced Cars from the various Top Gear shows are playable.
 The Suzuki Liana and the Kia Cee'd from Top Gear UK are there, but the Chevrolet Lacetti is surprisingly absent.
 The Top Gear US car, a Suzuki SX 4, shows up as well.
 The two cars from the now-canceled Top Gear Australia (a Proton Satria Neo and a Ford XG Falcon Ute) are nowhere to be found, however.
 Motorsport 5 featured very high support from Top Gear: all of the three hosts (Jeremy Clarkson, Richard Hammond and James May) appear in the game.

 - The Warthog from Halo appears as an Easter Egg in the Autovista mode with Cortana (Jen Taylor) providing the commentary for it in the place of Clarkson.
 Unfortunately, it's not drivable.

-- Forza Horizon 2 will receive a standalone expansion that will release alongside Furious 7.
+- Forza Horizon 2 received a standalone expansion to promote Furious 7.
 It involves various challenges using cars from the franchise.

 - Creator Provincialism: Not to the same extent as Gran Turismo, but there are a lot of classic and modern muscle cars, as the company is American.
 DLC had greatly expanded the classic European car selection, adding in companies like Austin-Healey, and adding in cars like the Peugot 205 and BMW 507.